Cirque de la fantaisie

 How Can I Help?

 Putting on an event like the Spring Night Benefit Auction is truly a community effort.
-In addition to the countless hours spent by the Spring Night volunteer team led by Auction Chairs Stephanie Alston and Jenna Lebowitz, we need help with a number of jobs at or near the event itself.
+In addition to the countless hours spent by the Spring Night volunteer team led by Auction Chairs Stephanie Alston, Jenna Lebowitz, and Erica Levin, we need help with a number of jobs at or near the event itself.
 These include:

 - Class Project support